rickywu0421/freebsd-s4-tools/README.md

 #### Arch Linux

 Launch QEMU with OVMF.
-The script automatically mounts `bin/esp/` as the boot partition and redirects the virtual serial port (COM1) to the terminal.
+The script creates a GPT disk image (ESP + Swap) and redirects the virtual serial port (COM1) to the terminal.

 ```
 ./scripts/run_qemu.sh